nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > :information_source: Notes:
 > * Each group will track persons assigned to it separately from one another.
-> * The tracked persons will be indexed starting from 1 and incremented for every entry.
+> * The tracked persons in each group will be indexed starting from 1 and incremented for every entry.
 > * Each entry will be treated as a unique individual regardless of naming or grouping.

 Example of usage: